Abby Elliott

-Abby Elliott is an American actress, comedian, and impressionist.
-Elliott is best known for her tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 2008 to 2012.
-Since her departure from SNL, she has starred on the Bravo comedy Odd Mom Out and the NBC sitcom Indebted.
-She is the daughter of actor/comedian Chris Elliott and sister of Bridey Elliott.
+Abigail Elliott (born June 16, 1987) is an American actress and comedian.
+She was a cast member on the NBC sketch comedy series Saturday Night Live from 2008 to 2012, and has starred on the Bravo comedy Odd Mom Out, the NBC sitcom Indebted, and the FX/Hulu comedy drama The Bear.
+She is the daughter of actor and comedian Chris Elliott and sister of Bridey Elliott.

 Early life

-Elliott was born in New York City, the elder of two children.
+Elliott was born on June 16, 1987, in New York City, the elder of two children.
 She is the daughter of Paula Niedert, a talent coordinator, and actor/comedian Chris Elliott.
 Her grandfather was radio comedian Bob Elliott.
 Her younger sister is actress Bridey Elliott; they were both raised in Wilton, Connecticut.
 She attended high school at Immaculate High School in Danbury, Connecticut, where she acted in school plays and musicals.
 After graduating from Immaculate High School in 2005, she attended Marymount Manhattan College in New York City but dropped out during her first semester.

 Career

 Elliott took comedy classes at The Groundlings and eventually began training and performing in various sketch comedy shows at the Upright Citizens Brigade Theatre (UCB) in Los Angeles.

 In 2006, Elliott appeared with supporting roles for the pilots You've Reached the Elliotts and Chrissy: Plain & Simple, both sitcoms that star her father, Chris Elliott.
 While at UCBT, she frequently performed with The Midnight Show sketch troupe.
 She has also occasionally performed comedy with her sister Bridey.
 Before joining the cast of SNL, Elliott had also done guest voices roles on King of the Hill and Minoriteam.
 She has also been featured in a number of Late Night with Jimmy Fallon sketches such as "Jersey Floor" and "Studio 6-Bee".
 Elliott made her film debut with a small role in No Strings Attached, and has since had supporting roles in the films High Road and Fun Size.

 After leaving SNL in 2012, Elliott has made guest appearances on television programs such as 2 Broke Girls, How I Met Your Mother, Happy Endings, and Inside Amy Schumer.
 From 2015 to 2017, she co-starred on the Bravo series Odd Mom Out.
 In 2020, she starred in the Fran Drescher sitcom Indebted on NBC.

+In 2022, Elliott joined the cast of the Hulu comedy-drama The Bear, playing Natalie "Sugar" Berzatto, the sister of a troubled chef who returns home to run their late brother's failing restaurant.
+The first season received significant critical acclaim and won many awards.
+In the similarly received second season, Elliott's performance in an expanded role garnered her a nomination at the 81st Golden Globe Awards for Best Supporting Actress – Series, Miniseries or Television Film.